amedeos/amedeos.github.io/_drafts/2023-01-19-Using-ebpf-on-OpenShift-quick-and-dirty-way.md

 [root@d18d4f16d28a /]#
 ```

-and test a bcc tool biolatency in order to see if is working properly (press Ctrl-C to end tracing):
+and test a bcc tool biolatency in order to see if it is working properly (press Ctrl-C to end tracing):
 ```bash
 [root@d18d4f16d28a /]# /usr/share/bcc/tools/biolatency
 Tracing block device I/O...
 Hit Ctrl-C to end.